 Summary – Form 1099-C

 That is it!
-Remember in the opening paragraph I stated that almost 90% of all cancellation of debt is not included.
+Remember in the opening paragraph it was stated that almost 90% of all cancellation of debt is not included.
 The most common reasons are insolvency or bankruptcy which is reported via Form 982 and attached to your tax return.
 Other reasons are exceptions and in those situations, a statement is customarily attached to the return identifying the details of the exception.

 Overall, the taxpayer must include cancellation of debt in income or document any adjustment to the cancellation of debt.
 Prior to documenting the adjustment, determine if the debt is personal or business.
 This determines which tax return is used to report this information.
 Next, determine recourse or nonrecourse.
 This assists in determining the correct tax form to use in reporting the cancellation of debt.
 Next, answer a key question, do you still maintain title and control over the asset.
 If yes; any cancellation of debt not included in income must reduce the basis of the asset held.